Is Giannis Antetokounmpo playing tonight against the New York Knicks? Latest injury update for 2x MVP (Dec. 23)

-The Bucks are second in the Eastern Conference with a 21-7 record in after 28 games.
-They are 8-2 in their last 10 games and in the midst of a six-game winning streak.

-Most recently, the Bucks beat the Orlando Magic (at home) 118-114.
-In 37 minutes of playing time, Giannis had 37 points, 10 rebounds, six assists and two blocks, shooting 11/25 from the field.
+Most recently, the Bucks beat the Knicks 130-111.
+In 32 minutes of playing time, Giannis had 28 points, seven rebounds, seven assists, and a block, shooting 11/17 from the field.

-As for the Knicks, they are the fifth seed in the Eastern Conference with a 16-11 record in their first 27 games.
-They are 6-4 over their last 10 games and have won their last two.
+As for the Knicks, they are the sixth seed in the Eastern Conference with a 16-12 record in their first 28 games.
+They are 5-5 over their last 10 games.

 What happened to Giannis Antetokounmpo?